+C13.07.01 Robert’s Rules of Order, latest edition, shall govern parliamentary procedure of all committees, task forces, and other organizational groups of this congregation.
+Each committee, task force, and other organizational group may also maintain standard operating procedures which must first be reviewed and approved by the Congregation Council.

+C13.07.02 The records, reports, and all other pertinent information of each committee, task force, and other organizational group, as determined by the Congregation Council, shall be provided to the church office annually in order to maintain the history of each committee, task force, and other organizational group.

 C13.08.
 The pastor of this congregation shall be an ex officio member of all committees and boards of the congregation.
 The president of this congregation shall be an ex officio member of all committees and boards of the congregation, except the Nominating Committee.

 C13.10.01.
-All committees handling funds within the congregation shall submit accounts to the Treasurer or the church office at least five days prior to each annual and semi-annual meeting.
+All committees, task forces, and other organizational groups handling funds within the congregation shall submit accounts to the Treasurer or the church office at least five days prior to each annual and semi-annual meeting.
+All committees, task forces, and other organizational groups handling funds shall be subject to standard rules and procedures as approved by the congregation council.

 Chapter 14.